"The most significant change you can make is the change you make through what you love"

 Although the year ended with only a prototype, the project remains as something I passed down through SOAP (Student Ocean Ambassadors Program) and other, fresh and younger minds have continued perfecting these fins after my departure.

-If you would like to learn more, click on this link below:
+If you would like to learn more, click on this link below, or scroll down on my website:

 Project Mahalo - Tiago | Quest 2018 - YouTube